Installing IBM Maximo (Control Desk)

 CTGIN2213I:unDeployMaximoApplication completed successfully

-CTGIN2109I: The database instance was created succesfully
+CTGIN2109I: The database instance was created successfully

 Running validation and configuration